sr99622/wabash/README.md

 python run.py
 ```

 Any changes made in the C++ domain require re-building the project in order to be observed.
-Note that the build will install a copy of the python module binary into the local wabash directory alongside the ffmpeg binaries required for runtime.
+Note that the build will install a copy of the python module binary into the local wabash directory alongside the FFmpeg binaries required for runtime.
 This enables local development when the python module is un-installed from the current environment.
 The binary filename is prefixed with an underscore, which is namespace translated by ```__init__.py```.
 As an aside, it is not necessary to use powershell after the initial configuration, a standard command prompt works fine.

 #### Distribution

 To build the distribution files, install the build module into the environment.
-For CMake to successfully find ffmpeg in this scenario, it is necessary to set the environment variable first before running build on the source directory.
+For CMake to successfully find FFmpeg in this scenario, it is necessary to set the environment variable first before running build on the source directory.
 The files will populate in the dist folder.

 ```
 pip install build